Menelis/appointment_system-auth-server/mainREADME.md

    - It makes applications easier to scale and faster to develop
    - Microservices are smaller and independently deployable.
    - It's easier to manage bug fixes and future releases
+ - The following kafka topic must be created in order for the whole appointment flow to work:
+   - Topic: ``{env}-appointment-notifications``
+   - The appointment system uses kafka for any notification that is sent to the customers about their appointments.
  - The appointment system consists of the 4 microservices.
 Each service manages it's own database.
    - Auth Service
      - This service is responsible for user management.